-If you’re interested in and/or experienced in all things rural, and you’d like to join our blogging community, please send an email, with BLOG QUERY in the subject line, to firstname.lastname@example.org, along with a sample of your writing (perhaps what you intend for your first blog post) and some of the topics you might blog about.
+If you’re interested in and/or experienced in all things rural, and you’d like to join our blogging community, please send an email, with BLOG QUERY in the subject line, our blogging coordinator, along with a sample of your writing (perhaps what you intend for your first blog post) and some of the topics you might blog about.
 If your submission fits Capper’s Farmer style, we will email you the sign-up form to complete so we can create an account for you.
 After your account is activated, you’ll be able to post your own blogs to the Capper’s Farmer website.

 As a Capper’s Farmer blogger, we encourage you to be yourself.
 Use a personal (and sometimes humorous) voice to share your knowledge and experience – and to offer tips and advice – on your favorite topics, projects and more.
 There is no right or wrong way to blog, so just be yourself and have fun with it as you document your journey and interact with the rest of the Capper’s Farmer family.
 We encourage folks to ask questions, to help one another, and make new friends.

 The Capper’s Farmer blogging community is an inclusive body.
 Please refrain from using derogatory or aggressive language.
 Rants of most kinds will not be posted.
 Also, please steer clear of all divisive political and religious discussion.
 There are plenty of other soap boxes on the web for that kind of discourse.

 What You Need to Know